SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

 ![arxiv_llms](https://github.com/SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/blob/main/images/arxiv_llms.png)

 The statistics are calculated using exact match by querying the keyphrases in title or abstract by months.
-We set different x-axis ranges for the two keyphrases, because “language models” have been explored at an earlier time.
-We label the points corresponding to important landmarks in the research progress of LLMs.
+I set different x-axis ranges for the two keyphrases, because “language models” have been explored at an earlier time.
+I label the points corresponding to important landmarks in the research progress of LLMs.
 A sharp increase occurs after the release of ChatGPT: the average number of published arXiv papers that contain “large language model” in title or abstract goes from 0.40 per day to 8.58 per day.

 ## 🚀(New) Technical Evolution of GPT-series Models

 A brief illustration for the technical evolution of GPT-series models.
-We plot this figure mainly based on the papers, blog articles and official APIs from OpenAI.
-Here, solid lines denote that there exists an explicit evidence (e.g., the official statement that a new model is developed based on a base model) on the evolution path between two models, while dashed lines denote a relatively weaker evolution relation.
+I plot this figure mainly based on the papers, blog articles and official APIs from OpenAI.
+Here, solid lines denote that there exists an explicit evidence (e.g., the official statement that a new model is developed based on a base model) on the evolution path betIen two models, while dashed lines denote a relatively Iaker evolution relation.